-The Hayward Fire Department hosts annual workshops to educate the community about defensible space and other ways they can protect their property from wildfires.
+The Hayward Fire Department hosted workshops to educate the community about defensible space and other ways they can protect their property from wildfires.

-The 2021 series of workshops will cover the following topics.
+The 2021 series of workshops covered the following topics.

 Defensible Space is your property’s front line defense against wildfire.
 Creating and maintaining defensible space around your home can dramatically increase your home’s chance of surviving a wildfire and improves the safety of firefighters defending your property.
 100 feet of defensible space is required by law.